ocrmypdf/OCRmyPDF/docs/installation.rst

 |latest|

-The easiest way to install OCRmyPDF to follow the steps for your operating system/platform.
+The easiest way to install OCRmyPDF is to follow the steps for your operating system/platform, although sometimes this version may be out of date.

 If you want to use the latest version of OCRmyPDF, your best bet is to install the most recent version your platform provides, and then upgrade that version by installing the Python binary wheels.

 .. contents:: Platform-specific steps
     :depth: 2